 With an estimated 30,000 participants, the annual UN Climate Change Council provides a platform for stakeholders across government, industry and global society to address and strategise on ways to collaboratively address climate change.

-Being there means we are in a position to influence and engage in critical dialogues, helping to align our goals with both national and global climate agendas.
+Attending places us in a position to influence and engage in critical dialogues, helping to align our goals with both national and global climate agendas.

 Key CSEI focus areas